fmonfasani/iopeer/SECURITY.md

 - If you follow responsible disclosure guidance, we will not pursue legal action for the report.
 - We will credit researchers for reported issues, unless they request anonymity.

-> Note: This file was updated for IOPeer branding; original Activepieces security content (if present) was used as a reference and attribution was preserved where required. :contentReference[oaicite:8]{index=8}
+> Note: This file was updated for IOPeer branding; original IOpeer security content (if present) was used as a reference and attribution was preserved where required. :contentReference[oaicite:8]{index=8}